-&lt;sup>37 The medium-sized institutions obtain a significantly smaller proportion of their funding from short-term borrowing.
-The medium-sized institutions with the highest proportions are SBAB and Sparbanken Skåne, at 1.3 per cent each in funding from certificates compared with Handelsbanken at 16.5 per cent.
+37 The medium-sized institutions obtain a significantly smaller proportion of their funding from short-term borrowing.
+The medium-sized institution with the highest proportions is Sparbanken Skåne, at 1.2 per cent each in funding from certificates compared with Handelsbanken at 16.3 per cent.